racket/rhombus/enforestation/0000-enforestation.md

 ## Prototype implementation examples

-The prototype `#lang rhombus` implementation starts with a `#%module-begin` form that takes a shribbery sequence wrapped with `top` as its input.
+The prototype `#lang rhombus` implementation starts with a `#%module-begin` form that takes a shrubbery sequence wrapped with `top` as its input.
 Simplifying somewhat, the implementation uses a `rhombus-top` helper macro: